 When you install a new version of Windows on your computer, you may see an error that says the “Total identified Windows installations 0 error occurs.”
 This error can be frustrating because it means that the installation process wasn’t successful.

 One way to troubleshoot this error is to run a system scan for outdated drivers.
 If outdated drivers are found, you can update them using the latest driver versions from the manufacturer’s website.
-You can also use a Driver Updater Tool like Driver Talent to automatically update all your outdated drivers within minutes.
+You can also use a Driver Updater Tool like Driver Talent to update all your outdated drivers automatically within minutes.

-If the root cause is not driver-related, you can try some basic troubleshooting steps like restarting your computer, checking for corrupt system files, or scanning for malware.
+If the root cause is not driver-related, you can try basic troubleshooting steps like restarting your computer, checking for corrupt system files, or scanning for malware.

 Method 1: Perform a System Restore

-To perform a system restore to fix this issue you need to follow these steps:
+To perform a system restore to fix this issue, you need to follow these steps: